-Due to its geographical position, Sighisoara was for many centuries an important commercial and strategic point of Central Europe.
-It is also one of the seven fortified citadels the Transylvanian Saxons built after their settlement in this region starting with the 12th century.
+Sighisoara was attested at the end of the 13th century under the German name of Schespurch.
+It was one of the seven fortified citadels the German colonists, known as the Transylvanian Saxons, built in this region starting with the 12th century.

-The local importance of the guild was also reflected in the dimensions and endowment of their towers.
-Even the members of the local council were in charge of defending the city from their own tower, the Clock Tower, that guarded one of the main access routes to the Upper Town.
+The local importance of the guild was also reflected by the dimensions and endowment of the towers.
+Even the local council members were in charge of defending the Clock Tower, which guarded one of the main access routes to the Upper Town.

 Sighisoara offers many attractions besides its historical monuments.
-Its old colorful houses, its crowded streets with tourists and artists during the Medieval Festival of Sighisoara that takes place each July make Sighisoara a great place to visit in Romania.
+Its old colorful houses, its crowded streets with tourists and artists during the annual Medieval Festival of Sighisoara make Sighisoara a great place to visit in Romania.

 There are many wonderful guest houses in the Upper Town.
 Most of them are in fact historical monuments with thematic rooms and enchanting architecture.
-We recommend you book your stay at one of these great guest houses: Pension am Schneiderturm, Casa Cositorarului Boutique Pension, Casa Georgius Krauss, Casa Lia, Fronius Boutique Residence, Casa Mador or Casa Richter.
+We recommend you book your stay at one of these great guest houses Pension am Schneiderturm, Casa Cositorarului Boutique Pension, Casa Georgius Krauss, Casa Lia, Fronius Boutique Residence, Casa Mador, or Casa Richter.

 If you’re planning to travel by bus, check the connection to and from Sighisoara offered by Flixbus.